pixelfac/mlcm-tomo/GPU/README.md

 This project was created by Nathan Harris as a member of team Mean Lean Coding Machine, in Spring 2024 as a part of Nathan's senior project under Professor Reza Entezari at the University of Florida

+# TO RUN

+Use the Makefile provided or compiling main.cpp and it's dependencies in a similar way, then run the output file.

 # File Directory

 ### main.cpp